zerocase/personalassistantbot/README.md

 You can only move and jump.
 You however have limited energy which will limit your jumps as well.To collect more energy you have to move around the level.

 ## Engine
-This game is made in godot and the programming language is gdscript.
+This game is made in [Godot] and the programming language is gdscript.
+This is only a project made for practice purposes and learning of the game engine.
+[Godot] is a open source, cross-platform game engine to create 2D and 3D games from a unified interface.

+### Installation
+This project has yet to be exported for installation however you can download the source and import it into [Godot].